shipworthy/.github/profile/README.md

 Hi, I'm Mark.
 I am an engineer here in Seattle, WA.

-Journey exists because I wanted the power of durable execution engines (like Temporal or Cadence) but without the operational overhead of running dedicated clusters or subscribing (and shipping data) to "the cloud."
+I wanted the power of durable execution engines (like Temporal or Cadence) but without the overhead of running dedicated clusters or subscribing (and shipping data) to "the cloud."

-Which is what I built Journey to be: an Elixir package that handles the hard parts of distributed state – PostgreSQL-based persistence, retries, and crash recovery – so you can focus on your business logic.
+Journey is an Elixir package that provides durable workflows.
+It handles the hard parts of distributed state and computation (PostgreSQL-based persistence, retries, crash recovery) so you can focus on your business logic.

 We use Journey in production applications.